 2016: Dr Chris Pugsley: 1916 – A Pattern Emerges – The NZ Division, the Somme and Conscription.
 Dr Pugsley was born in Wales and emigrated to New Zealand with his parents in 1952.
 He joined the NZ Army in 1966 and as an infantry officer was involved in the making of a television documentary about Gallipoli.
 In 1984 he published Gallipoli, the definitive account of New Zealand’s role in that disastrous campaign.
 In 1988 he retired at the rank of Lieutenant Colonel to devote himself to military history, completing a PhD at Waikato University on military discipline in the First World War.
 He was writing fellow at Victoria University in 1992 and lectured at the University of New England in Australia 1996-99, before becoming Senior Lecturer in War Studies at the Royal Military Academy, Sandhurst, 2000-14.
 He has published 15 books on various aspects of NZ military history, from the Land Wars to the Second World War and the Malayan confrontation of the 1960s.
 In addition to his research he has worked with major institutions such as Archives NZ and the NZ Film Archive.
 He advised on the current Gallipoli Exhibition at Te Papa.
-He was made an Officer of the NZ Order of Merit in 2015.
+He was appointed an Officer of the NZ Order of Merit in 2015.

 2015: Chris Jones: Magna Carta — 800 years and beyond Dr Chris Jones LMS FRHistS is Senior Lecturer in Medieval History at the University of Canterbury.
 His publications include Eclipse of Empire?
 Perceptions of the Western Empire and its Rulers in Late Medieval France (2007) and the edited collection John of Paris: Beyond Royal and Papal Power (2012).
 He was also co-editor of Treasures of the University of Canterbury Library (2011).
 He has edited a collection of essays on the thought of Dominican theologian John Quidort of Paris, due out in 2015, and is currently completing a series of articles on the late thirteenth century chronicler Geoffroi de Courlon of Sens.
 In 2015 he was guest editor of the journal Parergon for an issue devoted to medieval items in New Zealand collections.
-In this spirited and vigorous lecture Dr Jones exlained the circumstances which gave rise to the Great Charter of 1215, and exploded a number of long-held myths about its importance.
+In this spirited and vigorous lecture Dr Jones explained the circumstances which gave rise to the Great Charter of 1215, and exploded a number of long-held myths about its importance.
 For example, there is no mention of juries in Magna Carta.
 Clause 29 of the 1297 version remains part of New Zealand statute law: that no man shall be taken or imprisoned except by the judgement of his peers and the law of the land.
 Dr Jones then examined the Welsh clauses of the original charter, which were soon dropped in the reissued versions, and commented on their relevance for a bicultural state such as New Zealand.

 2014: David Monger: Lies, Damned Lies, and Propaganda: British State propaganda in the First World War David Monger is Senior Lecturer in Modern European History at the University of Canterbury.
 His book Patriotism and Propaganda in First World War Britain was first published in 2012 and released in paperback in 2014.
 This lively illustrated talk challenged widely-held assumptions about wartime propaganda.
 Lord Kitchener’s famous pointing finger poster is credited by some popular writers with tricking a generation of young men into volunteering themselves for futile slaughter, and therefore demonstrates the deceit inherent in propaganda.
 However, such views derive from the post-war revulsion against the massive losses of the conflict, and distort the purpose and meaning of wartime propaganda.
 The Kitchener poster was in fact little used, and came after the largest rush of enlistments.
 Propaganda served a multitude of purposes besides recruitment, and most often was used simply to inform the public, or to encourage thrift and bolster morale.
 Atrocity stories were certainly used to whip up hatred of the enemy, and at times were exaggerated, but casual assumptions about the dishonesty of all propaganda may now be used to deny real events, such as the Armenian genocide.
 The most famous poster of the Second World War is now the much-parodied ‘Keep Calm and Carry On’, which was never issued during the war.